-tables in the LST document4 for projects with maximum disturbance areas of less than or equal to 1 acre were used to determine applicable LSTs for the project.
-The closest sensitive receptors to the project, as described in Section 2.4 of this technical study report, include the residents on the hillside above I-110 and SR 47, and the Barton Hill Elementary School.
-These receptors are located approximately 800 feet from the project construction site.
+Based on construction schedule and phasing planned for this project, it was estimated that the maximum disturbed area during any phase of project construction would be one acre.
+The lookup tables in the LST document for projects with maximum disturbance areas of less than or equal to 1 acre were used to determine applicable LSTs for the project.
+The closest sensitive receptors to the project, as described in Section 2.4 of this technical study report, include the first row of residences on the northeast of I-110 and SR 47 connector, and the Barton Hill Elementary School.
+These receptors are located approximately 81 feet and 800 feet from the project construction site, respectively.
 The proposed project location is on the boundary of two SRAs: the South Coastal Los Angeles County (SRA # 4) and Southwest Coastal Los Angeles County (SRA # 3), which have different background pollutant concentrations and different LSTs for each pollutant.